knowlearning/platform/documentation/docs/embedding/recommended-app-scaffold.md

 ## Goal

-The goal of this scaffold isn't to prescribe exactly how you should structure an app.
+The goal of this scaffold isn't to prescribe exactly how to structure an app.
 The goal is to recommend a structure that works well when we consider applications that are meant to be embeddable in other applications.
-Many apps won't need all the flexibility that this scaffold allows, so they'll probably be better served by much simpler or application specific main scripts.
+Many apps won't need all the flexibility that this scaffold allows, such apps are better served by simpler or more application specific main scripts.

 This structure should work well with any front-end web application framework.